 Bloodborne Pathogens 161

-The class Bloodborne Pathogens explains the nature of common bloodborne pathogens and how to handle exposure in the workplace.
+This class explains the nature of common bloodborne pathogens and how to handle exposure in the workplace.
 A bloodborne pathogen is a microorganism present in human blood that can cause disease.
 Common pathogens include HIV, which causes AIDS, HBV, which causes hepatitis B, and HCV, which causes hepatitis C. Exposure to blood can occur in the workplace through work-related tasks and procedures, through accidents, or by administering first aid.
 To avoid exposure, workers should observe the universal precautions recommended by the CDC.
 Employers are required by OSHA to implement controls to minimize exposures in the workplace.

 Number of Lessons 22